iaretechnician/barebones-masterserver-wiki/Introduction-To-The-Framework.md

 To put it plainly, in our context, server is a piece of software, which runs on a remote computer, to which clients can connect.

+ℹ️ Framework contains "Networking API" which allows you to easily create "empty" socket servers, in Unity, **from scratch**.
+Core of the Master Server is created using this API.

 ### Why Would Anyone Need a Server For Their Game?

 Having a server allows you to do all kinds of things - chats, authentication, "cloud saves", authoritative shops and etc. Even for simple things, such as "daily gifts", you'd need a server to make sure that a player doesn't hack the client to retrieve an infinite amount of free stuff.